|

 WHEN YOU OWN AND RENT OUT PROPERTY IN MEXICO

-By Don D. Nelson, Attorney, CPA
+By Don D. Nelson, International Tax Attorney

 When you are renting out your real property in Mexico, as a